THE JOURNEY FROM 1977 TO BECOMING IN 2020 THE

 Since the bands rejuvenation in 2008 it has performed and competed in many different places including

-The GMMPB has played on stage with Andre Rieu, John Farnham, The Battlefield Band, Ian Cooper and Sir Paul McCartney to name but a few.
+The GMMPB has played on stage with Andre Rieu, John Farnham, The Battlefield Band, Ian Cooper, Delta Goodrem and Sir Paul McCartney to name but a few.

-We have competed and performed all over New South Wales as well as Queensland, Victoria and Singapore.
+It has competed and performed all over New South Wales as well as Queensland, Victoria, Singapore and the UK.

 The band has a firm belief that solo competition improves players, and more confident players make for a better band.
 So all members are encouraged to compete on a solo level in as many contests as they can attend.